02 – 22 die as hurricane winds rock Britain.

 05 – EMI Records simultaneously re-releases all 22 Beatles singles.
 Seven enter the UK charts again.

 16 – Harold Wilson resigns from the British Premiership.
 The announcement comes without warning this morning.
-Wilson drove to Buckingham Palace, told the Queen, and then instructed his press secretary “Tell the lobby correspondents you’ve got a little story that might interest them”.
+Wilson drives to Buckingham Palace, tells the Queen, and then instructs his press secretary, “Tell the lobby correspondents you’ve got a little story that might interest them”.
 The news stuns and baffles the political world, and speculation about what lies behind it rages throughout the day.

 17 – The New Jersey Supreme Court orders a new trial for Rubin ‘Hurricane’ Carter.

 19 – Paul Kossoff of the rock band, Free, dies of drug-induced heart failure in his sleep on a flight from London to New York, aged 26.